 Many contracting parties want English law to apply to and govern their contracts because of the certainty that the obligations in the agreement will be enforced as per the expressed intentions of the parties, without codified rules of law being applied and (other than in exceptional circumstances) without terms being implied into their agreements.
-If commercial parties have previously chosen English governing law to govern the law of a contract before Brexit it will still be the right choice after Brexit even in the event of a 'no deal'.
+If commercial parties have previously chosen English governing law to govern the law of a contract before Brexit it will still be the right choice after Brexit.
 This is because the law currently governing contractual obligations between EU member states is set out in the Rome I Regulation (and the law currently governing non-contractual obligations between member states is set out in the Rome II Regulation).
 Both Rome I and Rome II will continue to be binding on EU Member States in relation to the UK after Brexit.
-Both Regulations will disappear from the UK statute book on 'exit' day, but will be re-incorporated into UK law under the terms of the European Union Withdrawal Act 2018 (EUWA).
+Both Regulations will disappear from the UK statute book at the end of the transition period, but will be re-incorporated into UK law under the terms of the EUWA.

 In simple terms Rome I requires the governing law chosen by the parties to apply and this choice of law rule applies even where the law of a non-EU member state is chosen.
 This means there will be no change to the way governing law is considered by either the UK courts or the courts of the EU member states after Brexit.
 The provisions of Rome I and Rome II can be disapplied only in limited circumstances, most notably where, for example, the Commercial Agents Regulations or EU or UK competition law will apply in the relevant territories irrespective of the governing law of the contract.

 English courts and enforcement of judgments – significant change